ft-interactive/g-axis/README.md

 myAxis<b>.range([Array])</b> defines the axis  range in the same way as you would when creating a normal d3.scaleLinear().
 If no <b>.range()</b> is defined the default is [120,0])

 #### <a id='ylinearyRem'>myAxis.rem([Number])</a>
-Used to calculate the ticksize on short tick sizes and in the positioning of labels.
-Should usually be the currentFrame.rem() which is the height of the text in the subtitle
+Used to calculate the ticksize for short ticks and positioning labels.
+Should usually be the currentFrame.rem() which is the height of the text in the subtitle.
+This kep things like shorts tick proportional to the frame.

 #### <a id='ylinearyAxishighlight'>myAxis.yAxishighlight([Number])</a>
 Changes the style of the tick specified from the normal thin 'axis' style to the thicker 'baseline'.
 Mostly used on index charts where the 100 line should be highlighted or when the minimum tick value goes below zero.